 BUT, if you want to save a full sheet of plywood on this project, I suggest making the horizontal shelves 4ft instead of 5ft like I did.
-You’ll have to modify a few dimensions, but it’ll save quite a bit of lumber.
+So, I’ll share the 4 ft version…just keep in mind it’s 1 foot narrower than what is pictured.

 Finally, I used my miter saw to cut all these strips down to their final size.
-The 5 ft (or 4 ft if you decided to do that instead) strips should already be the size they need to, but from the full sheet I cut down, I cut two strips to about 84″ long.
+The 4 ft strips should already be the size they need to, but from the full sheet I cut down, I cut two strips to about 88″ long.
 These will be the shelf sides.

-So, just to recap…at this point, you need 2 strips 84″ long and 8 strips either 5 ft or 4 ft (depending on which you want to go with).
+So, just to recap…at this point, I had 2 strips 88″ long and 8 strips 4 ft long.
 Shew, that was a lot of cutting!
 NOTE: Keep all those scraps, you will use them later for the shelf dividers.

 Step 2: Route Dadoes for Easier DIY Bookshelf Assembly

-As I mentioned earlier, I used dadoes to help join these boards, but since I ended up having to use screws anyway, if you want to skip the dadoes and just use screws, you can do that.
+As I mentioned earlier, I used dadoes to help join these boards, but since I ended up having to use screws anyway, if you want to skip the dadoes and just use screws, you can do that and skip to step 3.
 But the dadoes really did help with getting everything lined up.